sergi4ua/equine/README.md

 - Battle.Net Gateway Editor (Diablo 1 ONLY)
 - Launcher for Tchernobog mod

+# Requirements

+- Diablo and/or Hellfire (GOG version recommended)
+- Windows 7 SP1 or higher
+- .net Framework 4.8

 # Submit your mod

 You can submit your mod by filling out this form: https://goo.gl/forms/wYbW4DUqoB7IHCsF2